abdulbasitha/BLOOD-BANK-APP/README.md

     Q.How to get the SHA-1 fingerprint certificate in Android Studio for debug mode?
     Ans) <a href="https://stackoverflow.com/questions/27609442/how-to-get-the-sha-1-fingerprint-certificate-in-android-studio-for-debug-mode(https://stackoverflow.com/questions/27609442/how-to-get-the-sha-1-fingerprint-certificate-in-android-studio-for-debug-mode)"> SHA-1 fingerprint certificate</a>

-6. Select API folder and setup It in a webserver or localhost and cerate a dabase import database.sql into
+6. Select API folder and setup It in a webserver or localhost and cerate a dabase import database.sql into phpmyadmin